Nepal landslide kills eight, victims mostly children

 KATHMANDU (Reuters) - A landslide killed a woman and at least seven children in Nepal over the weekend as officials issued warnings on Monday of the risk of more landslides and flash floods due to torrential rain.

-Working in the downpour, rescuers in Bheri town, about 310 kilometres (193 miles) west of capital Kathmandu, were still searching for a missing boy, having pulled out one survivor.
+Working in the downpour, rescuers in Bheri town, about 310 kilometers (193 miles) west of capital Kathmandu, were still searching for a missing boy, having pulled out one survivor.

 “Army and police personnel are digging with shovels through mud for a 12-year-old boy who is missing,” Krishna Prasad Khatiwada, a senior government official in Bheri, told Reuters by phone.